nismod/open-gira/docs/src/user-guide/workflow.md

 The program will have created a great many files in subdirectories of `./results`.
 Each of these will be the result of one of the steps in the workflow process:
+1. Download OpenStreetMap data
-1. Filter the OpenStreetMap data to focus on major infrastructure components
+2. Filter OpenStreetMap data to focus on major infrastructure components
-2. Determine the bounding box from the OpenStreetMap data
+3. Determine the bounding box from the OpenStreetMap data
+4. Download hazard raster files
+5. Clip hazard raster files to bounding boxes determined in step 3
-3. Calculate a grid of bounding boxes for slicing the OpenStreetMap data
+6. Calculate a grid of bounding boxes for slicing the OpenStreetMap data
-4. Slice the OpenStreetMap data into smaller sections
+7. Slice the OpenStreetMap data into smaller sections
-5. Convert OpenStreetMap data to .geoparquet format
+8. Convert OpenStreetMap data to .geoparquet format
-6. Add hazard information to infrastructure geoparquet
+9. Add hazard information to infrastructure geoparquet
-7. Join slices together to produce overall geoparquet file
+10. Join slices together to produce overall geoparquet file

 These steps, along with the output produced at each stage, are described in the subsections of this chapter.